Authorised Distributor · SG

 How often should Rotronic sensors be calibrated?

-A practical way to set and refine an interval, rather than guessing, is to track the as-found result at each calibration — how far the sensor had drifted from true when it arrived for calibration, before any adjustment was made.
-If a sensor consistently comes back well within tolerance at its current interval, that interval may be appropriately conservative, or could potentially be extended with justification.
-If a sensor is regularly found close to or outside tolerance at calibration, that is a clear signal the interval is too long for that specific instrument's operating conditions, and should be shortened rather than left as-is on the assumption the next calibration will simply catch it in time.
+There's no single universal interval.
+It depends on the criticality of the application (pharmaceutical stability testing or regulated storage typically calls for more frequent calibration than general warehouse monitoring), environmental severity (sensors in harsh, contaminated, or high-humidity environments tend to drift faster and may need shorter intervals), and your quality system's requirements, since many regulated industries define calibration intervals as part of their SOPs, independent of manufacturer recommendations.
+As a general starting point, an annual calibration cycle is common for many industrial and commercial applications, with more demanding regulated environments often on 6-monthly cycles.
+A practical way to set and refine an interval, rather than guessing, is to track the as-found result at each calibration, how far the sensor had drifted from true when it arrived, before any adjustment was made.
+If a sensor consistently comes back well within tolerance, that interval may be appropriately conservative or could be extended with justification.
+If a sensor is regularly found close to or outside tolerance, that's a clear signal the interval is too long for that instrument's operating conditions and should be shortened, rather than left as-is on the assumption the next calibration will catch it in time.

 Basic maintenance between calibrations